LiorKogan/V1/README.md

 ![V1](Pictures/Q359.png)

-Assignments to optional branches are reported regardless of the quantifier type.
+Assignments to optional branches are reported regardless of the quantifier type, but only when there is an assignment to the pattern.

 ## Untyped Entities